ekmett/quine/README.markdown

 Please feel free to contact me through github or on the #haskell and #haskell-game IRC channels on irc.freenode.net.

+Build bot spam from this project goes to #haskell-lens.

 -Edward Kmett